 Evekeo and some medicines may interact with each other and cause serious side effects.
 Sometimes the doses of other medicines will need to be adjusted while taking Evekeo.

 Your doctor will decide whether Evekeo can be taken with other medicines.

-Especially tell your doctor if you or your child takes:
+- Especially tell your doctor if you or your child takes:

 - stomach acid medicines

-anti-depression medicines including MAOIs
+- anti-depression medicines including MAOIs

-- anti-psychotic medicines lithium
+- anti-psychotic medicines

+- lithium

+sold or allorgy may

-- · cold or allergy medicines that contain decongestants blood pressure medicines
+- cold or allergy medicines that contain decongestants

+- blood pressure medicines

-- · narcotic pain medicines
+- narcotic pain medicines

+- seizure medicines

-- seizure medicines · blood thinner medicines Know the medicines that you or your child takes.
+- blood thinner medicines

+Know the medicines that you or your child takes.

-Keep a list of your medicines with you to show your doctor and pharmacist when you get a
+Keep a list of your medicines with you to show your doctor and pharmacist when you get a new medicine.